 Further complicating matters are “causation” issues that often arise in intoxication manslaughter cases.
 If another vehicle was involved, did the other driver contribute to the accident, was the other driver also intoxicated, was the victim restrained by a seatbelt?
 These are all issues that a trier of fact may have to deal with.

-Intoxication Manslaughter in Tarrant County is a second-degree felony, and the punishment range is between 2 and 20 years in prison.
+Intoxication Manslaughter in Fort Worth and Tarrant County is a second-degree felony, and the punishment range is between 2 and 20 years in prison.
 Deferred adjudication is not an option for an intoxication-related offense.
 A sentence of less than 10 years may be probated.

 Even if a sentence is probated, the probationer must spend at least 30 days, day-for-day, in custody.
 Additionally, the probationer will not be able to consume alcohol for the probationary period (most often 10 years), will have license suspensions, and be subject to numerous other conditions including having interlock installed on any vehicle that is operated on an occupational license, taking classes, doing community service and reporting to probation officers once a month.
 You read correctly: Most individuals who are placed on probation for intoxication manslaughter are on probation for 10 years.
 This means a probationer can be perfect for 9.5 years, then have a violation and be sentenced to 20 years in prison.
 In essence, a person who is placed on probation is giving up 30 years of their life to the court in some senses.